Gil Vicente: Life

-Vicente died in an unknown location, some say Évora.
-The year of his death is commonly recorded as 1536, the year after which he ceased writing; no further reference to him is found in subsequent documents of the era.
-His place of burial is unknown.
-No surviving portraits of Gil Vicente remain.
+Vicente's last work is dated to 1536, and he was dead by 1540.
+The precise year of his death is unknown, and the location is variously given as Évora or Torres Vedras.

 Career

 It is assumed that Vicente studied in Salamanca.
 Though he initially studied law, he soon abandoned it for literature.

 As a writer

 In 1493, he was acting as master of rhetoric to the Duke of Beja, afterwards King Manuel, a post which gave him admission to the court.
 His first known work, O Monólogo do vaqueiro ("Monologue of the Cowherd"), was written in Spanish and acted in the rooms of Maria of Aragon, wife of King Manuel, to celebrate the birth of Prince John (later John III of Portugal).
 The first performance, recited by the playwright himself, took place on the night of 8 June 1502, in the presence of the king; the queen; Leonor of Viseu, former Queen of Portugal and widow of John II; and Beatriz of Portugal, mother of the King.

 O Monólogo do vaqueiro contains several elements clearly inspired by the Adoration of the Shepherds which takes place in accounts of Christ's birth.
 Its staging included offerings of simple and rustic gifts, such as cheese, to the future king, from whom great achievements were expected.

 Though Leonor asked him to give an encore performance of the play at the Christmas matins, Vicente decided to write a new play for the occasion, the Auto Pastoril Castelhano ("Castilian Pastoral Act").
 The court, pleased again, required a further diversion for Twelfth Night, whereupon he produced the Auto of the Wise Kings.
 Because of the influence of Queen Leonor, who would become his greatest patron in the years to come, Gil Vicente realized that his talent would allow him to do much more than simply adapt his first work for similar occasions.

 Vicente, who was in charge of organizing events in the palace, also directed the commemoration in honour of Eleanor of Spain, the third wife of Manuel I, in 1520.
 In 1521, he began serving John III of Portugal, and soon achieved the social status necessary to satirize the clergy and nobility with impunity.
 His popularity even enabled him to contradict the opinions of the king, as he did in a 1531 letter defending the New Christians.

 For thirty years he entertained the courts, accompanying them as they moved from place to place, and providing by his autos a distraction in times of calamity, and in times of rejoicing giving expression to the feelings of the people.
 Though himself both actor and author, Gil Vicente had no regular company of players, but it is probable that he easily found students and court servants willing to get up a part for a small fee, especially as the plays would not ordinarily run for more than one night.